 Invoicing Projects

-This process is used to create the preconditions for and carry out invoicing in projects.
+Use this procedure to create the preconditions for invoicing and to carry out invoicing in projects.

 Invoices are printed and updated to accounts receivable after using this process.
 The account entries are also transferred to General Ledger.